Hell's Backbone Grill and Organic Farm

 Hell’s Backbone Grill has its own “no-harm organic farm,” where they grow their own vegetables, fruits, herbs, flowers, and greens, as well as Boulder-raised, grass-fed local lamb and beef.
 Their 130 chickens provide eggs for the restaurant’s breakfast plates, and all weeding is done by hand (with the help of two rescue goats who never tire of chomping on wayward plants).
 A straw-bale greenhouse extends the growing season into the colder months, resulting in a whopping 12,000 pounds of produce grown each year.

-The restaurant itself is unobtrusive, a rustic outpost that suits its surroundings well.
+Run by chef-owners Jen Castle and Blake Spalding, the restaurant itself is unobtrusive, a rustic outpost that suits its surroundings well.
 But the operation is supported by a skilled team of farmers and cooks who capture each morsel of food, either serving it fresh or preserving it, freezing it, or drying it for use in a lucky diner’s future meal.
 The owners stick close to Buddhist principles of sustainability, environmental ethics, social responsibility, and community involvement.

 For breakfast, a top favorite is blue corn pancakes, while farm pumpkin-piñon enchiladas are an excellent way to fuel up mid-day.
 Or to top off a long hike, dine on spicy cowgal chipotle meatloaf.
 (They also have a full list of libations and desserts you don’t want to miss.)